-Welcome to the Amazon MSK Developer Guide.
+Welcome to the Amazon Managed Streaming for Apache Kafka Developer Guide.
 The following topics can help you get started using this guide, based on what you're trying to do.

-- Create an MSK Provisioned cluster by following the Get started using Amazon MSK tutorial. - Dive deeper into the functionality of MSK Provisioned in MSK Provisioned. - Run Apache Kafka without having to manage and scale cluster capacity with What is MSK Serverless?. - Use Understand MSK Connect to stream data to and from your Apache Kafka cluster. - Use What is Amazon MSK Replicator? to reliably replicate data across MSK Provisioned clusters in different or the same AWS region(s).
+- Create an MSK Provisioned cluster by following the Get started using Amazon MSK tutorial. - Dive deeper into the functionality of MSK Provisioned in What is MSK Provisioned?. - Run Apache Kafka without having to manage and scale cluster capacity with MSK Serverless. - Use MSK Connect to stream data to and from your Apache Kafka cluster. - Use MSK Replicator to reliably replicate data across MSK Provisioned clusters in different or the same AWS Regions.